-Appendix H: Assessment Flexibility
+Appendix H: Assessment Flexibility and Innovation

 As the Georgia Department of Education (GaDOE) engaged stakeholders in meaningful discussions about the public education system, many constituents expressed a strong desire to pursue the flexibility outlined in ESSA for state assessment programs.
 Concerns expressed involved the amount of testing required at both the state and local levels and the intense emphasis placed on a single assessment event as the most prominent indicator of school quality.
 Constituents expressed strong support for more local flexibility as well as more timely feedback to inform instruction.
+GaDOE shares these concerns and actively plans to pursue maximum flexibility for the state assessment program.